titodamiani/Python_notes/notes.md

 ## Virtual Environment (VE)
-### Create VE with the built-in venv module
+### Create VEs with the built-in venv module
-Tutorial (Corey Schafer): https://www.youtube.com/watch?v=Kg1Yvry_Ydk&ab_channel=CoreySchafer

-Create new VE (called "new_ve") with the built-in venv module:
+Tutorial (Corey Schafer): https://www.youtube.com/watch?v=Kg1Yvry_Ydk&ab_channel=CoreySchafer Create a new VE (e.g. 'new_ve'):
 ```
 python -m venv new_ve
 ```
-The new VE will come as a folder (called as the name given to the VE, i.e., new_ve in this case) that contains the bin, include and lib subfolders.
-The bin subfolder contains the file to be run to activate the environment.
+The new VE will come as a folder (called as the name given to the VE, i.e., 'new_ve' in this case) that contains the 'bin', 'include' and 'lib' subfolders.
+The 'bin' subfolder contains the file to be run to activate the environment.

 Activate the VE:
 ```